ombulabs/mercadopago/README.md

 MercadoPago Gem
 ===============

+Developed and maintained by the team of [Kauplus](http://www.kauplus.com).

 This is a Ruby client for all the services offered by [MercadoPago](http://www.mercadopago.com).

 You should read the MercadoPago API documentation before you use this gem.
 This gem works with hashes and only deals with requests/responses.
 That's why you will need an understanding of their services.